 [Related reading: The Five Devaluation Triggers]

-After a variable time apart, with me struggling in vain to figure out what had gone wrong, Tina always came back in what’s known in psychology circles as a “hoover.”
+After a variable time apart, with me struggling in vain to figure out what had gone wrong, Tina always came back in what’s commonly known among victims of narcissistic abuse as a “hoover.”
 She’d suck me back in.
 She’d heal the self-esteem wound she caused by vanishing without a word and commence with a new period of idealization and love-bombing.

 Each time this cycle repeated, the trauma bond became stronger.
 Each discard was more devastating and painful than the last.

 A trauma bond is, essentially, a powerful, chemical/physiological addiction to one’s abuser, not unlike the “Stockholm Syndrome,” observed after hostages developed a bond with their captors in a 1973 robbery of a Swedish bank.

 When I questioned Tina’s behavior, she’d either ghost again (which I was always walking on eggshels to avoid because the withdrawals that ensued were increasingly unbearable agony) or engage in gaslighting to get my inquiring mind under control.
 She often made little suggestions to make me question my mental health.
 I’d ask about something that seemed out of place with her words or behavior and she’d in turn suggest that I could benefit from anti-depressants, for example.
 More often, though, she’d make me doubt the veracity of my own memory.

 [Related reading: How Narcissists Gaslight]